crate/cratedb-guide/docs/integrate/prometheus/index.md

 Getting started with Prometheus and CrateDB for long-term storage.
 :::

-:::{grid-item-card} Tutorial: Storing long-term metrics with Prometheus in CrateDB
+:::{grid-item-card} Storing long-term metrics with Prometheus in CrateDB
 :link: https://community.cratedb.com/t/storing-long-term-metrics-with-prometheus-in-cratedb/1012
 :link-type: url
 Set up CrateDB as a long-term metrics store for Prometheus using Docker Compose.